Ian Foster (footballer): Portsmouth

+England youth

-Foster was appointed to the role of National Specialist (Out Of Possession) Coach to the England Men's U17 Football Team in February 2017.
+Foster was appointed to the role of National Specialist (Out of Possession) Coach to the England Men's U17 Football Team in February 2017.
 Working with Steve Cooper and Mike Marsh, the age group embarked on arguably the most successful period in its history.
 In May 2017, the team qualified for the UEFA Men's U17 European Championships, held in Croatia.
 They lost the final on penalties to Spain, before gaining revenge in the FIFA Men's U17 World Cup in India, winning the trophy by beating the same opponents in the final 5–2.

-May 2018 saw the U17s once again qualify for the European Championships in England, losing in the Semi Final on penalties to eventual winners the Netherlands.
+May 2018 saw the U17s once again qualify for the European Championships in England, losing in the semi-final on penalties to eventual winners the Netherlands.

 The U17s again qualified for the European Championships in 2019 in Ireland, reaching the group stages.

-England Men's U18s

 In August 2019, Foster was named as Head Coach of England Men's U18s.
 Despite a heavily disrupted season due to the COVID-19 pandemic, his first season in charge was a successful one, with a record of 7 wins and 2 draws from 9 games played during international breaks.

-England Men's U19s

 Foster subsequently moved up to become Head Coach of England Men's U19s in September 2020.
 November 2021 saw the team qualify for the Elite Round of the 2022 Under-19 European Championship, topping their qualification group.
-They went on to win their 3 Elite Round games in March 2022, thus qualifying for the Finals in Slovakia in June 2022, and were the only team to qualify from the Elite Round with a 100% win rate.
+They went on to win their 3 Elite Round games in March 2022, thus qualifying for the finals in Slovakia in June 2022, and were the only team to qualify from the Elite Round with a 100% win rate.
 They further boasted the best defensive record in the competition, conceding only one goal in their six qualification matches.

-England U19s went on to win to 2022 edition of the U19 European Championships, beating Israel (3-1 AET) in the Final at the Anton Malatinský Stadium in Trnava, Slovakia.
-By virtue of their performance in the tournament, they qualified for the 2023 FIFA U-20 World Cup, due to be held in Indonesia in May-June 2023.
+England U19s went on to win to 2022 edition of the U19 European Championships, beating Israel (3–1 AET) in the final at the Anton Malatinský Stadium in Trnava, Slovakia.
+By virtue of their performance in the tournament, they qualified for the 2023 FIFA U-20 World Cup, due to be held in Indonesia in May–June 2023.

 During his time within the England Men's coaching set-up, Foster has played a role in the development of a number of players who have achieved full international status, including Phil Foden, Bukayo Saka, Jadon Sancho, Callum Hudson-Odoi, Mason Greenwood, Conor Gallagher, Emile Smith Rowe and Yunus Musah.

-England Senior Women

-Foster also held the role of England Senior Women's Assistant Coach, working alongside Head Coach Phil Neville.

-England Men's U20s

 On 16 August 2022, it was confirmed that Foster would take charge of the England U20s ahead of the 2023 FIFA U-20 World Cup.

+England women

+Foster also held the role of England senior women's assistant coach, working alongside head coach Phil Neville.

+Al-Ettifaq

+On 10 July 2023, Foster left the FA to link up with Steven Gerrard at Saudi Professional League club Al-Ettifaq.